Some of you might have heard by now – I just quit my job to travel – so I’m going to be a slightly more frequent traveller, just for a little while.

 WHY ON EARTH WOULD YOU QUIT YOUR JOB?

 One thing I’ve always wanted to try is longer-term travel.
 None of my overseas travels to date have been any longer than 3 weeks – my Portugal trip in 2014 was the longest trip I have taken in recent memory.
 I have not lived or worked overseas, nor had the experience of really slow, unscheduled travel.
 None of these new experiences can be achieved while I’m in my current full-time position, no matter how high up I climb.

 As The Occasional Traveller, I firmly believe that you can enjoy a fulfilling life of travel while holding a full-time job.
 I have done so quite respectably for the past 6 years (!) since I started TOT – managing to eke out more than a month’s worth of time overseas with half that amount of leave every year.
+You can see how I do that on my yearly travel round ups.
 I still don’t think quitting your job to travel is for everyone either.